Sunday April 20th, 6-9pm in the Garden Grateful Sundays with The Hartle Gold Band $10 at the door

 23

-JESSE RAY SMITH Friday May 23 @ 9pm $15 tickets
+JESSE RAY SMITH, RORY LYNCH, Friday May 23 @ 9pm $15 tickets

 Jesse Ray Smith’s smooth baritone rock voice backed by long time writing partner Sean C.Briar’s harmonies and guitar work leads this West Coast Americana soul recharge.
 The band’stop-notch improvisational abilities and the stellar song-writing make fora live show that is full oflove & power and will keep the audience guessing and leave their soul soaring.
 Jesse iscurrently nominated for Best Country or Americana Artist at the 2025 San Diego Music Awardsand his latest single, “Santa Ana Winds” is Nominated for Best Country or Americana song aswell.
 The band’s 2023 album ‘Back to Yesterday’ was produced by Grammy Award winningproducer Tyler Graham Chester (won 2023 Best Folk Album for his work on MadisonCunningham’s ‘REVEALER’) and ‘Back to Yesterday’ was Nominated for the 2024 BestAmericana Album at the San Diego Music Awards